eddie-energy/architecture/arc42/aiida/building_block_view/data_model/data_model.md

 order: 4
 ---

 There are two relevant databases for AIIDA, the internal Timescale DB, that stores the actual on-site energy data, and the EMQX IAM Database on the Eddie Framework site, that is used for identity access management (IAM) and user credentials.
+It is important to mention, that EDDIE in general follows the CIM model; However, AIIDA or the Timescale DB respectively, uses its own model.

 ## Timescale DB
 As mentionend, a households data is stored at a Timescale Database.
 TimescaleDB is specifically designed for storing time-series data, aka chronologically organized  datasets, including measurement series like those of AIIDA.
 TimescaleDB is based on PostgreSQL, adding several features for a more efficient handling of time-series data, such as automatic partitioning, hypertables for managing large datasets, analytical functions, and more.